cliffkoome/InstaScreen/README.md

-# InstaScreen - ESP32 Firebase Image Viewer
+# InstaScreen – ESP32 TFT Display with Firebase Realtime Database

+**A complete guide to connecting a TFT LCD (ILI9341) to ESP32 and displaying images stored in Firebase RTDB.**

+This project demonstrates how to:
+- Interface an **ESP32** with a **320x240 TFT LCD display** (e.g., ILI9341) using **TFT_eSPI**
-This project demonstrates how to send large JPEG images to **Firebase Realtime Database** in chunks from a computer, and later retrieve, reconstruct, and display them on a **TFT display connected to an ESP32** using the `TJpg_Decoder` library.
+- Upload JPEG images from a PC to **Firebase Realtime Database** in small memory-safe chunks
+- Download, reassemble, and render the images on an **ESP32 display** using `TJpg_Decoder`

+Perfect for hobbyists and developers searching for:
+- "How to connect TFT display to ESP32"
+- "ESP32 ILI9341 image display"
+- "Stream JPEG to ESP32 without Firebase Storage"
+- "ESP32 Firebase Realtime Database image viewer"

+Supports:
+- ESP32 DevKit / NodeMCU-32S
+- ILI9341 TFT displays (and compatible models)
+- Firebase RTDB (no billing required)

 ---